kpegods96/Systematic-Review-Course/docs/index.md

+Authors
-Authors: Rafael Miranda Tassitano (PhD) and Godsway Edem Kpene
+Godsway Edem Kpene

-Acknowledgement:

-Lab: Lifetime Physical Activity Lab - UIUC
+Dr. Rafael Tassitano

+Acknowledgment
+We would like to thank all members of the Lifetime Physical Activity Research Lab at the University of Illinois Urbana-Champaign (UIUC) for their feedback!